 - 1/4 teaspoon cayenne pepper

-- Slice the tofu into 4 thick slabs.
-Or, chop into cubes and place on bamboo skewers.
+- Slice the tofu into four thick slabs.
+Or, if you want to grill the tofu on skewers, chop it into cubes and place them on skewers.

 - Whisk together remaining ingredients and add tofu, coating well.
 Let it marinate in the refrigerator for at least two hours, and up to overnight.

-- Preheat an outdoor grill for medium heat.
+- Preheat an outdoor grill to medium heat.
 Oil the grate lightly.

-- Place tofu or bamboo skewers on a grill and cook until lightly browned on all sides, basting occasionally with extra marinade.
+- Place tofu or bamboo skewers on the grill and cook until lightly browned on all sides (about five minutes), basting occasionally with extra marinade.
+Serve hot.